strimzi/strimzi-kafka-oauth/examples/README-authz.md

     docker-compose -f compose.yml -f keycloak/compose.yml -f keycloak-import/compose.yml -f kafka-oauth-strimzi/compose-authz.yml up --build

 When everything starts up without errors we should have one instance of `keycloak` listening on localhost:8080.
-You can login to admin console by opening `http://localhost:8080/auth/admin` and using `admin` as both username, and a password.
+You can login to the admin console by opening `http://localhost:8080/auth/admin` and using `admin` as both username, and a password.

 In upper left corner under Keycloak icon you should see `Master` selected as a current realm.
 Moving the mouse pointer over it should reveal two additional realms - `Demo` and `Kafka-authz`.

-For this example we are interested in `kafka-authz` realm.
+For this example we are interested in the `kafka-authz` realm.
 Selecting it will open the `Realm Settings` for `kafka-authz` realm.
 Next to `Realm Settings` there are other sections we are interested in - `Groups`, `Roles`, `Clients` and `Users`.